not2cleverdotme/twitter_trend_bot/README.md

 - Retry logic for API calls
 - Feed parsing error handling
 - Rate limiting management
+- Duplicate prevention (no article is posted more than once)
 - Detailed logging
 - Fallback mechanisms